When your child is diagnosed with a lung condition

 - Tell your child’s school about their condition.
 Make sure they are familiar with your child’s treatment needs and routines and know what to do if your child becomes unwell.

 - If your child has a plan, such as a personal asthma action plan, share it with the school.
 The school should also have an asthma policy in place.
+We also have a school asthma card they can use.

 - Tell the school about appointments your child needs to attend as a result of their condition.
 They will usually need evidence such as a copy of the appointment letter.
 Absence for medical reasons should not affect your child’s overall attendance figures.